 Reading: Rühle chapter 24; Marx chapters 26 to 31.

 Essential reading: Stanley Jevons on value, wages and profit

 Re-reading: summary of 'Capital' chapters 1 to 6

 Extra reading: Marx on the 'Trinity Formula'

-From each discussion point there is a link to a crib-sheet offering help to tutors.
+From the discussion point there are links to crib-sheets offering help to tutors.
 The comments offered in these crib-sheets are not 'the right' answers to the questions posed.
 Much more can be said on these questions, what is said can be said in different ways, and on some of them there is argument among Marxists.
 These are offered as some answers which may be useful.